revonzev/minecraft-python-mcpy/README.md

 unless score @a home matches [0, 2, 4]:
     say your score is 0 or 2 or 4

+# Compile into
-# execute unless score @a home matches 0 say your score is 0 or 2 or 4
-# execute unless score @a home matches 2 say your score is 0 or 2 or 4
-# execute unless score @a home matches 4 say your score is 0 or 2 or 4
+execute unless score @a home matches 0 say your score is 0 or 2 or 4 execute unless score @a home matches 2 say your score is 0 or 2 or 4 execute unless score @a home matches 4 say your score is 0 or 2 or 4
 ```

 ### Other part of execute